 BMus – Music Education (UCAS code XW13) combines the study of music with a qualification to teach in Scottish secondary schools.

-- BMus – Music & Communities (UCAS code W390) equips students for working in non-formal educational environments.
+- BMus – Community Music (UCAS code W390) equips students for working in non-formal educational environments.

 Considerable flexibility is built into the design of the BMus.
 For the first two years, there is a common curriculum across all three programmes: this allows students to transfer between music programmes, in case they change their mind about their chosen programme of study.